How to write web content that actually sells

 - They highlight key points

-- They break up blocks of text
+- They break up dense blocks of text

 Strategic bold text